openwisp/netjsonconfig/docs/source/backends/airos.rst

 WPA2
 ----

-AirOS v8.3 supports both WPA2 personal (PSK+CCMP) and WPA2 enterprise (EAP+CCMP) as an authentication protocol
+AirOS v8.3 supports both WPA2 personal (PSK+CCMP) and WPA2 enterprise (EAP+CCMP) as an authentication protocol.
+The only ciphers available is CCMP.

 As an example here is a snippet that set the authentication protocol to WPA2 personal